Plantar Fasciitis – 3 Tips From A Podiatrist To Minimise The Pain.

 Most people can’t be in sneakers all the time, so just be in the best footwear you can.
 The thing to remember is also around home, lots of people tend to go barefoot, wear slippers or slips ons etc. But often we are still up on our feet a lot home when we are cooking, cleaning and chores.
 So I suggest you try getting changed into your sneakers when you get home until you sit down and rest for the night.
 This added support and cushioning can make a big difference.

 These are just three of many things that can be done to help plantar fasciitis, but are things you can try at home.
-If you are continuing to struggle with plantar fasciitis make a time to see one of our Podiatrists who are expert in treating heel pain.
+If you are continuing to struggle with plantar fasciitis make a time to see one of our Podiatrists who are experts at treating heel pain.